 Catholicism suggests only Peter had the power and authority to bind and loose, so the power to "bind" and "loose" was passed down from him to each Pope throughout history, as were the keys to the kingdom (in that the Pope alone is in charge of the church).
 But Scripture does not indicate this at all.
 And I fear that many evangelical Christians have taken the meaning behind to bind and loose out of context as well.

-As Christians, we have always been aware that we alone must spread the saving message of the gospel of Jesus Christ.
-Yet it becomes more urgent when we realize that by not speaking up, we risk condemning someone to eternal damnation.
-At the same time, by speaking up, we have opened the gates of heaven to them.
-Think about it.
-If Jesus is building His church on the firm foundation that He is the Messiah, it is easy to see why the gates of Hades will not overcome that belief.
-This verse is not about Peter at all, but about Peter's belief that Jesus is the Messiah.
+If Jesus is building His church on the firm foundation that He is the Messiah, it is easy to see why the gates of Hades will not overcome it.
+This verse is not about Peter but about Peter's belief that Jesus is the Messiah.

-The keys of the kingdom of heaven therefore, are in the hands of all who call themselves disciples of Jesus.
+Therefore, the keys of the kingdom of heaven are in the hands of all who call themselves disciples of Jesus.
 How will you use them?